 A dependent student’s household size should include you (the student), your parents, and any other children and/or dependents who live with your parents and will receive more than 50% of their financial support from your parents during the FAFSA award year in which you are applying.

 For this next section on Student Financial Information, refer to the copies of your tax return(s) and/or W-2s.
-If you are not sure where to find the requested information on these documents, please refer to the Help and Hints section on the right of the screen.
 If you have submitted your tax return, then using the “IRS Data Retrieval Tool “ option can expedite the application process.
 We encourage students who are able to use this tool to do so.
+If you are not sure where to find the requested information on these documents, please refer to the Aidan the Financial Aid Virtual Assistant icon at the lower right-hand corner of the screen for additional information and/or help.

 Regarding the next section, note that a person may be considered a dislocated worker only if he or she meets the conditions listed on the right of your screen.